Nan Kempner

-Nan Kempner (July 24, 1930 – July 3, 2005) was a New York City socialite, reputed for her fashion sense and her philanthropy.
+Nan Kempner (July 24, 1930 – July 3, 2005) was a New York City socialite, known for her fashion sense, her philanthropy, and as "The Queen of Everything".

 Biography

-Born Nan Field Schlesinger in San Francisco, Kempner was the only child in a wealthy Jewish family.
-Her father, Albert "Speed" Schlesinger, who owned the largest car dealership in California, reportedly told his daughter, "You'll never make it on your face, so you'd better be interesting."
-Kempner started collecting couture clothing when she was a young woman living in San Francisco.
+Born Nan Field Schlesinger in San Francisco, Kempner was the only child of Albert "Speed" Schlesinger, who owned S&C Auto, the largest car dealership in California, and the socialite Irma Schlesinger.
+Albert reportedly told his daughter, "You'll never make it on your face, so you'd better be interesting."
+Kempner attended the Hamlin School and started collecting couture clothing as a teen-ager.
+Following her mother's example, she started smoking at age 14 and, at her mother's urging, developed methods of staying slim, including making sandwiches using thick slices of lettuce, rather than slices of bread.

-Kempner attended Connecticut College, where she met Thomas Lenox Kempner, a banker and son of publisher Alan H. Kempner as well as grandson of Carl M. Loeb.
-The Kempner family was part of the well-established German-Jewish aristocracy of New York City.
+Kempner attended Connecticut College for Women and spent her junior year abroad studying at The Sorbonne, where she also took art lessons from Fernand Léger.
+Upon her return to New York, she met Thomas Lenox Kempner, the son of publisher Alan H. Kempner and grandson of the businessman Carl M. Loeb.
 They married in 1952 and had three children.
-After living in London for a short time, the Kempners moved to New York City, where Nan became a leader in high society.
+After living in London for a short time, the Kempners settled in New York.
+Thomas founded the investment company Loeb Partners, while Nan became a leader in high society.
+She was known for being the "social X-ray," a term coined by Tom Wolfe in his novel The Bonfire of the Vanities, and for her friendships with members of the American power elite, particularly Nancy Reagan.

 Kempner, who missed only one runway season in 55 years, was widely considered among the most highly informed authorities in fashion.
-Over the course of her life, she owned one of the foremost private couture collections in the country, featuring classic designers such as Mainbocher and her favorite designers Yves Saint Laurent and Bill Blass.
-Her collection preserved some of the iconic outfits of mid-20th century couture.
-At various times in her life Kempner worked as a contributing editor for French Vogue, a fashion editor for Harper's Bazaar, a design consultant for Tiffany & Co., and an international representative of the auction house Christie's.
+Over the course of her life, she owned one of the largest private couture collections in the country, a collection which preserved some of the most important pieces of mid-20th century couture.
+She worked, variously, as a contributing editor for French Vogue, as a fashion editor for Harper's Bazaar, as a design consultant for Tiffany & Co., and as an international representative of the auction house Christie's.

 Charity Work

 Over 30 years, she helped raise more than $75,000,000 for the Memorial Sloan-Kettering Cancer Center.
-The proceeds for her 2000 book, R.S.V.P, about good hostess etiquette, were donated to charity.
+The proceeds for her 2000 book, R.S.V.P.: Menus for Entertaining from People Who Really Know How, were donated to Memorial Sloan-Kettering.